SebastianBocquet/pygtc/docs/demo.rst

 ==============================================
 Example: Making a GTC/triangle plot with pygtc
 ==============================================
+This example was generated from an IPython notebook!

 Import dependencies
 ===================

 .. code:: python
+    #This lets an IPython notebook display inline plots.
+Comment out if not
+    #using a notebook.
     %matplotlib inline

     import numpy as np